The Bankrate promise

 Mortgage credit certificate (MCC)

-In addition to being a first-time homebuyer, you’ll also need to meet household income limits, which vary based on county, and purchase price limits: $309,000 in a target area and $258,000 in a non-target area.
+In addition to being a first-time homebuyer, you’ll also need to meet household income limits, which vary based on county and purchase price limits.

 Other first-time homebuyer loan programs

-First-time homebuyers in Mississippi have other options in addition to state-level assistance, including government loan programs.
+First-time homebuyers in Mississippi have other options besides state-level assistance, including government loan programs.
 These include FHA, VA or USDA loans.
-If you have a lower credit score or a smaller down payment, these types of loans could work for you.